DENIELER/ChainAsyncJS/README.md

     .run();
 ````

-Here you are waiting for the event 'userAction-1' from any angular component, then when event has been fired you are going to the next step - waiting for the event 'userScroll-1'.
-When you pass second parameter in wait function if means that you are calling method 'userSCroll-1' in self.scrollManager object and this method is getting callback as parameter.
+Here you are waiting for the event `userAction-1` from any angular component, then when event has been fired you are going to the next step - waiting for the event `userScroll-1`.
+When you pass second parameter in `wait` function if means that you are calling method `userSCroll-1` in `self.scrollManager` object and this method is getting callback as parameter.
 And when callback will be fired from this object next sequence method will be executed.